Skip to content

 console.group(...label : unknown[]) : void

 Begins a group and pushes the label to the group stack.
-The group label will consist of the string reresentations of each of the arguments, concatenated and separated by spaces.
+The group label will consist of the string representations of each of the arguments, concatenated and separated by spaces.
 Subsequent messages will be indented at the level of the group.

 console.groupCollapsed(...message : unknown[]) : void